 Why We Recommend It

-Himalaya has been making herbal wellness products for over 90 years, and their Botanique line brings that expertise into the hydroxyapatite space.
-This toothpaste combines nano-hydroxyapatite with Himalaya’s signature herbal ingredients — including neem, pomegranate, and miswak extracts that have traditionally been used for oral health in Ayurvedic practice.
+Himalaya brings an herbal-wellness angle into the hydroxyapatite space.
+This toothpaste combines nano-hydroxyapatite with Himalaya’s signature herbal ingredients, including neem, pomegranate, and miswak extracts.

-The result is a formula that approaches enamel care from two angles: modern remineralization science (nHAp) and traditional herbal plaque-fighting ingredients.
-At $11.49 for a single 4oz tube ($2.87/oz), it’s competitively priced and carries the Amazon’s Choice badge.
+The result is a formula that approaches daily oral care from two angles: nHAP for enamel support and herbal ingredients for buyers who prefer natural-leaning formulas.
+At around $11 for a 4 oz tube as of this writing, it is competitively priced within the nHAP category.
 The brand also earns points for being vegan, gluten-free, cruelty-free, and free from SLS and artificial additives.

 With 2,699 reviews and a 4.6-star rating, the user feedback is consistently positive.
 Reviewers particularly call out the pleasant, mild mint flavor and the smooth texture — it doesn’t have the grittiness that some nHAp toothpastes exhibit.